-The Dubai Desert Conservation Reserve is an 87-square-mile protected area of Arabian desert; that’s almost 5 per cent of Dubai’s total land area.
+The Dubai Desert Conservation Reserve is an 87-square-mile protected area of the Arabian desert; that’s almost 5 per cent of Dubai’s total land area.

 To maintain a tension between Dubai’s rapid growth and the need to preserve its natural heritage, Sheikh Mohammed bin Rashid Al Maktoum, UAE’s Prime Minister, acquired the land.

-Most people plan a desert day trip from Dubai, but Abu Dhabi and Fujairah are also pleasing bases for desert sightseeing.
+Most people plan a desert day trip from Dubai, but Abu Dhabi and Fujairah are also suitable bases for desert sightseeing.
 Bedouin-style dinners are a more flexible option if you want to face the empty beauty of the desert.

 8. Dubai Beaches

 Many luxury hotels in Dubai and Abu Dhabi have private patches of sand, which non-guests can use for a day but not for free.
-Water-sports such as diving, Jet Skiing, stand up paddleboarding, and snorkelling is also possible at many resort locales.
+Water sports such as diving, Jet Skiing, stand up paddleboarding, and snorkelling is also possible at many resort locales.

 9. Dubai Creek Dhow Ride.